alm-tools/alm/docs/contributing/CONVENTIONS.md

 # Dependency
 Workers and worker-like state modules (file listing, active project) do not explicitly depend on the *socketServer*.
 Instead they provide an `event` that the socket can pipe to `cast`.
 Reason, preventing cycles : these modules generally provide a function called from sockets as well (socket -> module) and therefore module using socket will create a cycle.

+# UI / DTO / Disk
+Sometimes we have version of the same data between the UI / backend.
+For this we have:
+* UI : used in user interface
+* DTO : used in data transfer
+* Disk : Used to persist to Disk